RolloutHQ/rollout-hq-docs/dashboard/triggers/Triggers.md

 # < [Dashboard](../README.md) - Triggers

-This view allows you to create new or existing triggers for your app.
+This view allows you to create new or update existing triggers for your app.

 - [Settings](./Triggers-Settings.md)
 - [Data](./Triggers-Data.md)